BMC-CS-151/BMC-CS-151.github.io/labs/Lab07.md

 {{page.type}} {{page.number}}: {{page.title}}
 =============================================================
-You will be submitting this lab to Gradescope.
+You will be submitting this lab to Gradescope as part of HW5.

 ## Objectives: